NodeBox for OpenGL

 Description

 NodeBox for OpenGL (NOGL) is a free, cross-platform library for generating 2D animations with Python programming code.
 It is based on Pyglet (Python OpenGL toolkit) and augmented with a simple API of drawing commands, near-identical to NodeBox for Mac OS X. Unlike NodeBox for Mac OS X, it does not have an extensive repository of plug-in libraries.
 However, motion tweening, layers, hardware-accelerated pixel effects (GLSL shaders on-the-fly), geometry & Bézier path interpolation, tesselation and simple physics algorithms have been bundled into the core.
-Its implementation for graph networks is identical to that in Pattern, so users proficient in both packages can easily switch between graph analysis and graph visualization.

 NodeBox for OpenGL does not have a GUI.
 Users can work with an external editor of their own choice (we use TextMate).